d-murphy/d-murphy/README.md

 * [Data visualization](https://d-murphy.github.io/StravaRunDataDashboard.html) of my personal running data
 * An [airport code quiz](https://d-murphy.github.io/airport-code-game/)

-See the pins below for the source code and project objectives.
+See the pinned projects below for the source code and project objectives.

 I have a few additional projects linked on my [portfolio](https://d-murphy.github.io/) along with my [resume](https://d-murphy.github.io/resume.html).
 Reach out if you have questions!